All Episodes

 You should buy your whole neighborhood solar roofs, solar panel Tesla roofs.

-No, people money wrote are fine.
+No, people in my neighborhood are fine.

-Go buy for the in the hood then.
+I mean, go buy for the in the hood then.

-No, but I think there is great ways.
+No, but I think there's great ways.

 But I don't know.

-Um did you see that Ro Connor, he's a Democratic congressman from California.
+He's a Democratic congressman from California.

-Crazy parked it outside.
+Parked it outside.

 I'm in that bitch drinking fucking raw milk with him that he got out of a goat by his home.